 (a) claim to be a registered teacher; or

-(b) claim to be qualified or entitled to teach in an educational venue.
+(b) claim to be qualified or entitled to teach at an educational institution.

+Penalty for this subsection:

+(a) for a first offence, a fine of $5 000;

+(b) for a second or subsequent offence, a fine of $10 000.

 (2) Without limiting subsection (1), a person who is not a registered teacher must not —

 (a) take or use the title of registered teacher or any other title calculated to induce a belief that the person is registered under this Act; or

-(b) claim to be registered, or hold himself or herself out as being registered, under this Act; or
+(b) claim to be registered, or hold themself out as being registered, under this Act; or

 (c) claim to be entitled to practise as a teacher; or

-(d) use a title that indicates, or could reasonably be understood as indicating, that he or she is a registered teacher or qualified or entitled to teach in an educational venue.
+(d) use a title that indicates, or could reasonably be understood as indicating, that the person is a registered teacher or qualified or entitled to teach at an educational institution.

+Penalty for this subsection:

+(a) for a first offence, a fine of $5 000;

+(b) for a second or subsequent offence, a fine of $10 000.

 (3) A registered teacher must not —

 (a) claim to be registered as a teacher in a category other than the category that the person is registered in; or

-(b) claim to be qualified or entitled to teach in an educational venue in contravention of a condition to which the teacher’s registration is subject.
+(b) claim to be qualified or entitled to teach at an educational institution in contravention of a condition to which the teacher’s registration is subject.

-Penalty:
+Penalty for this subsection:

 (a) for a first offence, a fine of $5 000;